readium/readium-lcp-server/README.md

 #### lcp section
 `lcp`: parameters associated with the License Server.
-- `host`: the public server hostname, `hostname` by default
+- `host`: the public server hostname, `hostname` by default.
-- `port`: the listening port, `8989` by default
+- `port`: the listening port, `8989` by default.
-- `public_base_url`: the public base URL, used by the license status server and the frontend test server to communicate with this server; combination of the host and port values on http by default, which is sufficient as the license server should not be visible from the Web.
+- `public_base_url`: the URL used by the License Status Server and the Frontend Test Server to communicate with this License server; combination of the host and port values on http by default.
-- `database`: the URI formatted connection string to the database, `sqlite3://file:lcp.sqlite?cache=shared&mode=rwc` by default
+- `database`: the URI formatted connection string to the database, `sqlite3://file:lcp.sqlite?cache=shared&mode=rwc` by default. `mysql://login:password@/dbname?parseTime=true` if your using MySQL.
 - `auth_file`: mandatory; the path to the password file introduced above.

 #### storage section